 As you enter the third decade of your life, you unlock a fresh set of aspirations.
-One of those is the quest for your special person if you haven’t found the one already.
+One of those is the search for your soulmate or the special someone to venture out of singlehood, if you haven’t found one already.
 However, unlike the 20s, dating in your 30s can be a completely different scenario.
 The main reason is you tend to perceive life differently, and desires from life also change in your 30s.

-You may want to be in a deep, serious, and long-term association at this stage of life.
-Therefore, the term dating could mean more of a life-changing decision than just a playful juncture because you might now consider your date to be your life companion.
+You may want to be in a deep, serious, and long-term association at this stage of life which could possibly lead to a hopeful and a successful soulmate-marriage.
+Therefore, the term dating could mean more of a life-changing decision than just a playful juncture because you might now consider your date to accompany you in the journey of companionship for life.

 Most people grow mindful of whom they see romantically and modify their dating style in their 30s.
 Read on as we tell you useful tips and dos and don’ts to follow while dating in your 30s.